Post

 Android Fragment Lifecycle and savedInstanceState Debugging

-In high school, I developed an app called “Dongcheon Alimi” for fellow students.
-It was a convenience app providing meal info, timetables, announcements, etc.
+Back in high school, I built a convenience app called “Dongcheon Alimi” for my classmates.
+It displayed timetables, meal info, announcements, and more.

 Debugging Process